custom-components/pyscript/docs/reference.rst

 If you switch global contexts to a script file's context, and create some new variables, triggers, functions or services there, then those objects will survive the termination of your Jupyter session.
-However, if you ``reload`` the scripts, then those newly-created objects will be removed.
+However, if you reload that script, those newly-created objects will no longer exist.
-To make any additions or changes permanent (meaning they will be re-created on each ``reload`` or each time your restart HASS) then you should copy the changes or additions to one of your pyscript script files.
+To make any additions or changes permanent (meaning they will be re-created on each reload or each time your restart HASS) then you should copy the changes or additions to one of your pyscript script files.